wp-plugins/taxonomy-filter/readme.txt

 Imagine having too many tags on your post admin page and having to lose so much time scrolling a long list of items or having to search for a tag with the classic browser search box.
 With "Taxonomy filter" plugin you can search, choice and select tags in a very short time, a great gain!

 In addition, you have to setup which taxonomies should have "Taxonomy filter" actived.
-When you install and active the plugin, an admin page is added on settings section.
+When you install and activate the plugin, an admin page is added on settings section.
 In this page are automatically listed all valid taxonomies, you have two options:

 * enable on post management pages (allow you to turn on/off filter field)
 * hide filter field if taxonomy is empty